How to Receive Money From Overseas Using ANZ Bank

 Before Your Sender Uses a Bank to Send Your Money Overseas

 If you want to get the most value out of your currency exchange, consider asking the sender to use a dedicated currency exchange or money transfer service.
 Sending your money using their bank can be expensive.
-They will pay higher fees and get a worse exchange rate than using a dedicated money transfer specialist.
-While this can mean more fees for them, it can also mean you can hit with some fees and receive less money.
+They'll pay higher fees and get a worse exchange rate than using a dedicated money transfer specialist.
+It can also mean additional receiving fees for you and even less money by the end of the transaction.

 And that’s it!
 That is everything you need to know about receiving your money from overseas using ANZ.
 Here at The Currency Shop, we want to give you the right information to help you and your sender save money and help you make an informed choice for all your currency exchange needs.